ishrul/Power-GYM/README.md

 - You can see our trainers.
 - You can also log in or log out in this website.
 - You can also log in by (Email: qqqqqq@gmail.com Password: qqqqqq) by this email or password or you can also create an account.
+- You can also know about our routine in our location page.